jrglass/alert-banner/README.md

 # Alert Banner for WordPress
-This is a WordPress plugin to publish custom alert messages that automatically expire on a specified date to the top of a website.
+This is a WordPress add-on to publish custom alert messages that automatically expire on a specified date to the top of a website.

 *alert-banner.php is dependent on the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin to work.*